oxydemeton/qwik-ssg-link/README.md

 1. I open "/". -> Loads rerendered page for "/".
 (Indicated by "This page is server rendered")
 2. I navigate to "/second" using the link. -> The second page is loaded completely from the server.
 (Indicated by "This page is server rendered")
 3. I navigate back to "/" using the link. -> The first page is loaded on the client.
 (Indicated by "This page is client rendered")
+Note: On stackblitz service workers do not work and such all pages are always loaded by the server.

 ## Build and serve
 1. Install dependencies